Jeon Do-yeon: 2015–present: Further acclaim and return to the small screen

 In 2023, Jeon acts opposite Jung Kyung-ho in tvN-broadcast Netflix-distributed romantic comedy series Crash Course in Romance directed by Yoo Je-won, which marked her return to romance genre in 17 years.
 She played the role of a former national handball player who now runs a banchan shop, raising her high school daughter alone.
 According to Good Data Corporation, (Note: Good Data Corporation (굿데이터코퍼레이션은) is an online public opinion analysis service.
 It analyzes online information and public opinion by field, and provides TV topical broadcasting program, online topic ranking, and quality evaluation of performers and marketing effect analysis.
 TV topicality survey target series that were being aired or scheduled to be broadcast.
 Unlike the audience rating, which measures only the viewing time for the broadcast time, TV topicality is to diagnose the evaluation by examining, indexing, and analyzing the netizens' reactions that appeared in online news, blogs, communities, social media, and videos for one week after each program was broadcast.) series Crash Course in Romance ranked first with a topical share of 23.8% in Top 10 of TV Topicality Ranking in drama division category in four weeks in a row.
 Jung Kyung-ho ranked first in the performer category for five consecutive weeks, while Jeon ranked 3rd.

 In the same year, Jeon stars in Netflix crime action film Kill Boksoon in the title role, as a professional assassin, opposite Sul Kyung-gu, Esom, and Koo Kyo-hwan.
 Directed and written by Byun Sung-hyun, it is slated to release on Netflix on March 31, 2023.

+In 2024, Jeon returned to the stage in Simon Stone's production of The Cherry Orchard opposite Park Hae-soo at the LG Arts Center in Seoul to critical acclaim.
+Jeon later toured with the production to Busan, Singapore, Hong Kong, Adelaide, and New York City.